-Polyamide fabric, also known as nylon fabric, is a form of plastic.
-Polyamide fabric, like polyester fabric, is a polymer.
+Polyamide fabric, also known as nylon fabric, is made of plastic.
+Polyamide fabric, like polyester fabric, is a manmade polymer.
 It is manufactured through a chemical process.
 In short, high amounts of heat and pressure are applied to fossil fuels to yield sheets of polyamide and nylon.
-Unfortunately, they are really high amounts of heat and pressure (energy) and polyamide fabric isn’t the only thing produced from this process.
+Unfortunately, the amounts of heat and pressure (energy) are extremely high and polyamide fabric isn’t the only thing produced from this process.

 how is polyamide fabric (nylon fabric) made?

 The process begins with carbon-based (organic) chemicals, usually coal or petroleum.
-Certain polyamides can be produced from renewable carbon-based chemicals such as castor oil.
 In this case, organic means that the substance contains carbon.
 It isn’t the type of ‘organic’ label you see in the grocery store.
+You won’t see ‘certified organic’ tags on your polyamide fabric clothes anytime soon.

 how much energy does it take to produce nylon fiber?